-In this example, the module imports a library for representing positions, which exports a posn structure.
-One of the posns it creates and exports stands for the origin, i.e., (0,0), of the grid.
+In this example, the module defines a structure shape for representing 2-dimensional positions and then creates one specific instance: origin.
+The export of this instance guarantees that its fields are 0, i.e., they represent (0,0), on the Cartesian grid.

-See also vector/c and similar contract combinators for (flat) compound data
+See also vector/c and similar contract combinators for (flat) compound data.